 So, you’re finally ready to get your own inground swimming pool.
 Chances are, this is something that you have been dreaming about for years, and we couldn’t be more excited for you.

-At River Pools, we have installed 1,400 fiberglass swimming pools for our customers over the years, and we know just how exciting buying a pool can be.
+At River Pools, we specialize in fiberglass swimming pools, and we know just how exciting buying a pool can be.
 In fact, we feel that’s exactly as it should be.

-We never want our customers to experience any type of stress or frustration during the whole process of choosing, buying, and installing a swimming pool.
+We never want pool shoppers to experience any type of stress or frustration during the whole process of choosing, buying, and installing a swimming pool.
 But before any of that can begin, the research phase usually comes first.

 This phase typically includes learning about each pool type, how your pool is made, the maintenance that your pool will require, and some of your pool builder options.